From the airport to the city centre Tunisia

 Public transport Tunisia

 In Tunis, the metro is a modern, fast tramway that takes you from the city center to the Bardo Museum, the Belvedere district and the SNCFT and TGM stations.
 Some stops are subject to change, so it's best to check with ticket offices and passengers.
 As for the names of the stations, which are not mentioned on the stops - or at least not on all of them - you'll have to ask a Tunisian.
 In other cities, public transport is mainly by bus.
-To get from town to town, rental cars are the national means of transport in Tunisia, widely used by Tunisians.
-An institutionalized form of carpooling, these minibuses or large shared cabs can accommodate up to 8 passengers and rush from one destination to another as soon as all the seats are taken.
+To get from town to town, rented cars are the national means of transport in Tunisia, widely used by Tunisians: an institutionalized form of car-sharing, these minibuses or large shared cabs can accommodate up to 8 passengers and rush from one destination to another as soon as all the seats are taken.
 Tickets can be purchased at the stations (each city has at least one) or from the driver.

 With a driver Tunisia